 Are you a resident planning to add an addition to your home?
 Before you begin, you will need to acquire permits and submit plans.
 You will also need to complete multiple inspections during your build process.

-Listed below are the types of permits required to add an addition to a residential home:
+Adding an addition can either be an express review or a walk-thru review depending on the complexity of the project.
+Below are the types of permits required to add an addition to a residential home:

 - Residential Building Permit for construction of architectural and structural elements